Trives-IT/trives-userlib-checker/readme.md

 Instructions:

-This basic project allows you to open a working copy of a Mendix project and more or less do whatever you want with it: analyze, build, automate...
+This project gives a simple example of how to check the userlibs in your Mendix project for duplicates using the Mendix SDK.
 You can use the following npm-commands:

 - npm run build: compile (actually: transpile) your TypeScript to JavaScript